 - Anonymity online is not guaranteed.

-- Remain professional online and do not act in a manner that discredits your position or your profession.
+- Remain professional online and do not act in a manner that discredits your position and your profession.